carmelo0x99/carmelo0x99.github.io/_posts/2020-03-10-docker_swarm_clusterhat.md

 Hello World, I'm 61b41404280c running on linux/arm
 ```

-Let's do the same on the Pi Zeros.</br>
+Let's do the same on the Pi Zeros.
 ```
 pi@ctrl $ docker push carmeloc/multiarch:1.0